 Boolean operations

-Boolean operations are also known as constructive solid geometry (CSG) and are used to perform volumetric operations between 3D geometry.
+Boolean operations are also known as constructive solid geometry (CSG) and are used to perform volumetric operations between 3D geometries.
 For instance, two meshes can be added together to compute differences or intersections for mesh decomposition.
 Similar to a cookie cutter, it enables the decomposition of a mesh into smaller parts.
-This method is not automatic thus requires the work of an artist making it a relatively slow technique but on the other hand provides a high degree of control.
+This method is not automatic thus requires the work of an artist, making it a relatively slow technique.
+But on the other hand, it provides a high degree of control.